 Public relations is evergreen.
 Advertising expires.

 The biggest difference between public relations and advertising I appreciate is longevity.
-PR may take more time, but it lasts longer, even years.
+PR may take more time, but it lasts longer.
 My first Wall Street Journal article is still online after 8 years and my website still benefits from the inbound link, helping my domain authority.

 Public Relations builds credibility.
 Advertising annoys

 Public relations efforts can build the credibility of a company or executive as well.
-A client of mine, who was struggling to get people to take his meetings, suddenly had an easier time after he was interviewed on Bloomberg Radio.
+A client of mine who was struggling to get people to take his meetings suddenly had an easier time after he was interviewed on Bloomberg Radio.
 Consumers know media brands vet individuals, so if you or an executive at your company has been interviewed, there’s an element of credibility that comes with the exposure.
-People are more willing to trust an individual that has been heavily scrutinized under the media microscope.
+People are more willing to trust an individual who has been heavily scrutinized under the media microscope.